 U.S.government bonds was supported by strong client activity in institutional and wholesale markets; the continued momentum of session-based trading and streaming protocols; and the addition of the Nasdaq Fixed Income business.
-Record European government bond trading was driven by robust issuance and heightened rates market volatility as yields across much of the curve moved into positive territory.
+Global government bond trading remained strong amidst heightened rates market volatility as yields continued to rise across developed markets.

-- Record global institutional client activity benefited from further adoption and elevated market volatility.
+- Growth in global institutional client activity, up 35.6% YoY, was driven by further adoption of RFQ and elevated market volatility.

-- The addition of new clients on the platform continued to support growth in Global Repo activity, even as elevated usage of the Federal Reserve’s reverse repo facility weighed on the overall repo market.
-Retail money markets activity remained pressured by the low interest rate environment.
+- Increased client adoption of Tradeweb’s electronic trading solutions drove record Global Repo activity, even as elevated usage of the Federal Reserve’s reverse repo facility continued to weigh on the overall repo market.
+Retail money markets activity remained measured in the low interest rate environment, despite its recent pickup.